Oyster Bar Dublin

 The seawater blends with the clear waters from the Burren and Connemara, to produce oysters that have a unique and exquisite taste that leaves an extraordinary fullness and flavour on the palate.

-September was the beginning of the Native Oyster season, which lasts until April 2021.
-Native oysters are flatter and more consistently shaped than a rock oysters.
+September is the beginning of the Native Oyster season, which lasts until April.
+Native oysters are flatter and more consistently shaped than rock oysters.

 The meat in these oysters is delicate, with a succulent texture and a crisp taste, making them a favourite among seafood lovers.
 The rock oyster is a bit bigger and is available all year round.